-Learn about how Alberta’s Conflicts of Interest Act now also applies to public agencies.
+Learn about how Alberta’s Conflicts of Interest Act applies to public agencies.

-The Conflicts of Interest Act (COIA), which establishes conflicts of interest rules for groups such as Members of the Legislative Assembly of Alberta and senior Alberta government officials, has been extended to public agencies.
+The Conflicts of Interest Act (COIA), which establishes conflicts of interest rules for Members of the Legislative Assembly of Alberta and political staff, has been extended to public agencies.
+Similar requirements are in place for senior government officials through the Public Service Act.
 COIA also provides for investigations and enforcement for breaches of the Act.

-Under the Amendments to Bill 27, Conflicts of Interest Amendment Act (2017), COIA now also applies to all public agencies, boards and commissions governed by the Alberta Public Agencies Governance Act (APAGA) as well as subsidiaries of Alberta Health Services.
+COIA applies to all public agencies, boards and commissions governed by the Alberta Public Agencies Governance Act (APAGA) and all of their subsidiaries:

 - carry out public functions on behalf of government

 - may be primarily funded by government or be responsible for managing or allocating substantial amounts of public funding

 These agencies include 20 public post-secondary institutions and agencies that perform regulatory and adjudicative functions as well as service delivery and advisory functions.

 Why COIA was extended to public agencies